jorisvandenbossche/course-python-geospatial/notebooks/90_package_numpy.md

 +++

+> __In this notebook, the usage of Numpy when working with spatial data is explained and some exercises from xarray are solved using Numpy directly.__

 On of the most fundamental parts of the scientific python 'ecosystem' is [numpy](https://numpy.org/).
-A lot of other packages - you already used Pandas and GeoPandas in this course - are built on top of Numpy and the `ndarray`  (n-dimensional array) data type it provides.
+A lot of other packages - you use Pandas, GeoPandas and xarray in this course - are built on top of Numpy and the `ndarray`  (n-dimensional array) data type it provides.

 ```{code-cell} ipython3
 import numpy as np